stefankendall/gpx-faker/README.md

 # How not to look like you're teleporting across the world

+1. Don't use wifi.
+This messes with location faking.
 1. If you're going to teleport somewhere, teleport somewhere you could reasonably get to by car.
 1. Always teleport with a target app you're trying to fool force-closed.
 1. Switch up the routes.
 Don't always walk perfect lines.
 This tool adds randomness to the points you enter, but the same GPX file will always run the same.